Entrepreneur Spotlight: Saran Kaba Jones’s FACE Africa Is Offering Liberians Life

 Here is the success story of this award-winning and globally recognized African woman.
-Learn how this Liberian entrepreneur is working to strengthen water infrastructure in her country.
+Learn how this Liberian entrepreneur is working to strengthen the portable water infrastructure in her country.

-Saran Kaba Jones’ Background
+Saran Kaba Jones’ background

-Later on, they moved to Egypt after her father was appointed Liberia’s Middle East Ambassador.
-Afterward, the family moved to France and then Cyprus.
+Subsequently, they moved to Egypt after her father was appointed Liberia’s Middle East Ambassador.
+A few years after, the family moved to France and then Cyprus.
 In 1999, Jones traveled to Cambridge, Massachusetts, to attend Lesley College.

 In August 2010, she resolved to quit the job and focus on FACE Africa.
 It was not only a deciding moment in her life but also a turning point for the people in her home country.

-Saran Kaba’s Motivation to Start FACE AfricaRight from a young age, the successful entrepreneur had a strong compassion for others.
-Also, she had a desire to do something that would help people and especially Liberians.
+Right from a young age, the successful entrepreneur had a strong compassion for others.
+Also, she had the desire to do something that would help people, especially Liberians.
 According to her,

 ” I wanted to do something internationally that would help people, and specifically my native Liberia – I just never knew what.”

-So, when Saran Kaba visited Liberia after the civil war, she was greatly moved by what she saw.
+So, when Saran Kaba Jones visited Liberia after the civil war, she was greatly moved by what she saw.
 Her country’s situation disturbed her and she was overwhelmed by the suffering of her people.
 She says,

 “My visits to various communities, orphanages, markets, clinics, etc exposed me to a cycle of poverty for which I was woefully and naively unprepared.”